 At Skyline Schools, student success is our mission

-Skyline Education incorporates a college prep, standards-based aligned curriculum for Academics, Arts and Athletics, supported by the Arizona and National Common Core standards.
-Established in 2000, Skyline’s network of schools has a proven track record of education in Arizona.
+Skyline Preschools incorporate a college standards-aligned individualized preschool learning curriculum for Academics, Arts, and Athletics, supported by Arizona and National Common Core standards.
+Established in 2000, Skyline’s network of schools has a proven track record of successful education outcomes in Arizona.

 Universal Design for Learning

 Skyline Education promotes Universal Design for Learning (UDL).
-UDL is a set of principles for curriculum development that give all individuals equal opportunities to learn.
+UDL is a set of principles for individualized preschool learning curricula that give each student customized opportunities to learn.
 UDL provides a blueprint for creating instructional goals, methods, materials, and assessments that work for everyone–not a single, one-size-fits-all solution but rather flexible approaches that can be customized and adjusted for individual needs.

 All parents encouraged to attend upcoming PTA meetings and participate in the development and education of their children.
 We cannot do it alone and need parent participation to ensure students reaching maximum potential.
 Please contact your child’s school immediately and attend the next PTO meeting.

 These programs are designed to help students who are struggling academically and/or socially to achieve success in school by building self-esteem, encouraging cooperation and team concepts, improving study habits, connecting with adult mentors, and providing academic assistance.